 2. Vegetarian Skillet Stuffing

 Thanksgiving just isn't complete without stuffing.
 And while the dish is traditionally prepared with chicken broth, this vegetarian recipe will satiate those stuffing cravings — no meat required.
-Although you won't need too many ingredients to prep this dish, it does need a little over an hour of cook time, so start this recipe earlier in the day.

 This hearty side is prepared with whole-grain bread, making it a healthy alternative to typical stuffing made with sourdough or white bread.
 Whole grains are full of nutrients like fiber and iron but also contain some antioxidants you can't find in fruits or vegetables, according to the Whole Grains Council.